Valentina (drag queen): Other appearances

-Outside of Drag Race, Valentina appeared in the sixth episode of the twenty-fourth season of America's Next Top Model, in a photo shoot challenge with fellow Drag Race alumni Manila Luzon and Katya.
-She played Judy Reyes's character Quiet Ann in a season-one recap of Claws.
-In 2017, she was the host of her own WoWPresents internet show, "La Vida De Valentina" which ran for seven episodes.

 Valentina was in the October 2017 issue of Vogue Mexico, and filmed a makeup tutorial for Vogues YouTube channel.
 She was in the July 2017 issue of Elle Mexico modeling designs by Benito Santos for his Red Carpet 2018 campaign.
 She appeared in the January 2018 issue of Filipino magazine Preview.
 In April 2019, Valentina appeared in Vogue Mexico for a second time.

 In January 2019, Valentina portrayed Angel in Rent: Live, Fox's televised production of the musical Rent.
 In June 2019, a panel of judges from New York magazine placed Valentina 20th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.
 In 2021, she made a cameo appearance in In the Heights, during "No Me Diga".

-In 2023, Valentina appeared on an episode of the Drag Race Recap Youtube series, "The Pit Stop", in which she wore a floral dress, a Frida Kahlo inspired headpiece in her hair, with flowers styled into the buns on her head.
+In 2023, Valentina appeared on an episode of the Drag Race Recap YouTube series, "The Pit Stop", in which she wore a floral dress, a Frida Kahlo-inspired headpiece in her hair, with flowers styled into the buns on her head.
 Frida Kahlo was a Mexican artist born in 1907, and she was one of the most influential artists of her time.
-She often painted florals in vibrant colors, as well as self portraits alongside exotic animals.
+She often painted florals in vibrant colors, as well as self-portraits alongside exotic animals.

 Drag Race México

-After long periods of fan speculation in 2023, Valentina was announced as the co-host of Drag Race México alongside Lolita Banana who competed on the premiere season of Drag Race France.
+After long periods of fan speculation in 2023, Valentina was announced as the co-host of Drag Race México alongside Lolita Banana, who competed on the premiere season of Drag Race France.

 In 2024, Valentina was subsequently replaced by Taiga Brava, winner of Queen of the Universe season two, as the co-host for the series.